 With so many businesses eager to expand abroad and enter new international markets, the big question is, “Do you know and understand the political environment of the country you are about to enter?

 Put your business in the shoes of one of the eight Bangkok bank branches or one of the 30 buildings burnt down.
 Suppose it was one of your offices?
 The losses are just too much to bear.

 So how can your business properly manage its political risk?

-• Establish what factors drive these political risks.
-Are the factors external to your organisation and there is nothing you can’t do about it, for example, the violent clashes in Thailand?
+Secondly, determine the factors driving these political risks.
+Are the factors external to your organization and there is nothing you can’t do about it, for example, the violent clashes in Thailand?

 This ongoing debate has led to some tension building between the two governments to the extent that some USA companies with operations in China claim they are unfairly treated by the Chinese authorities.
-Another example could be that of British reporters kidnapped in Iraq.
+Another example is that of British reporters kidnapped in Iraq.

 Internal drivers could be information related or policy-related whereby some employees fail to obey risk management policies.
 It could also be lack of understanding of the full exposure resulting in implementing policies that do not completely cover the full exposures.

 For example, if you’re worried a lot because of high crime rates in certain parts of the country, gather your facts from the statistics office, identify those areas on the map and label them “no go areas”.

 It could also be that you employ talented and skilled individuals who have an extensive knowledge of risk management and are always monitoring global events on your behalf.

-It is better to be proactive than reactive as this allows you to identify the centre of the problems, assess areas of improvements and lay out plans of action in advance.
+It is better to be proactive than reactive as this allows you to identify the center of the problems, assess areas of improvements and lay out plans of action in advance.